swiftlang/swift-evolution/proposals/NNNN-isolated-synchronous-deinit.md

 Implemented mechanism is not available to the ObjC code, so marking ObjC classes as isolated on global actor using `__attribute__((swift_attr(..)))` has no effect on behavior of the ObjC code.
 Such classes are imported into Swift as having non-isolated `deinit`.

-But if `__attribute__((swift_attr(..)))` is used in `@interface` to explicitly mark `dealloc` method as isolated on global actor, then it is imported as isolated `deinit`.
+However if `__attribute__((swift_attr(..)))` is used in the class' `@interface` to explicitly mark the `dealloc` method as isolated on a global actor, then it is imported as an isolated `deinit`.
 Marking `dealloc` as isolated means that `dealloc` must be called only on that executor.
-It is assumed that ObjC implementation of such class ensures this by overriding `retain/release`. `deinit` of the Swift subclasses is generated as an override of the `dealloc` method.
+It is assumed that the ObjC implementation of such class ensures this by overriding `retain`/`release`.
+The `deinit` of Swift subclasses of the Objective-C class is generated as an override of the `dealloc` method.
 Any pre-conditions which hold for the base class will be true for Swift subclasses as well.
-In this case `deinit` of the Swift subclass is type-checked as isolated, but isolation thunk is not generated for code size and performance optimization.
+In this case `deinit` of the Swift subclass is type-checked as isolated, but an isolation thunk is not generated for code size and performance optimization.

 If `deinit` isolation was introduced into hierarchy of the `@objc` Swift classes by a class implemented in Swift, then `retain/release` are not overridden, `dealloc` can be called from any thread, but isolation happens inside `dealloc` implementation.
 In this case, isolation thunks will be generated for each isolated `deinit` in the hierarchy.
 Only the most derived one does the actual switching.
 The rest will be called already on the correct executor, and will follow the fast path in `swift_task_deinitOnExecutor()`.